 The Program Division is responsible for the Annual Meeting which the Society holds jointly with the Archaeological Institute of America.

-- Program Committee consists of elected members who read proposals and abstracts submitted by panel organizers, affiliated groups, and individual scholars, selects appropriate ones for presentation at the annual meeting, and decides on special sessions and events.
+- Program Committee consists of elected members who read proposals, abstracts, and reports submitted by panel organizers, affiliated groups, and individual scholars, selects submissions for presentation at the annual meeting, and is involved in the planning of special sessions and events with the SCS office and SCS officers.
 It also reviews applications by groups and individuals seeking charters to issue calls for abstracts.
-Committee members receive submissions electronically and rate proposals online during the Spring.
-The Committee meets for two days in June.
+Committee members receive submissions electronically and rate proposals online during the Spring with the work starting in April and ending in June.
+The Committee meets for two days in June to make final decisions on all submissions.
+The Committee also reviews annual meeting submission procedures and policies on a regular basis.

 - Committee on Ancient and Modern Performance promotes the performance of classical texts, both in the original and in translation.
 The Committee sponsors panels and workshops on new approaches to the performance of classical texts, maintains a guide to resources for the performance of classical texts and a directory of consultants who can assist others seeking to stage classical drama, and presents a reading of a play with a classical theme at the annual meeting.
 The Committee meets for about an hour at each annual meeting and conducts other business by e-mail during the rest of the year.